Contents

 12. Bujora Cultural Concert – Mwanza

-While you’re there you will get the best opportunity to witness the local music, arts, and dance.
+This concert occurs every year in Mwanza.
+While you’re there, youwill have the best opportunity to experience the local music, arts, and dance.

-Bujora cultural concert also takes place during July.
+The Bujora cultural concert also takes place during July.
+It best aligns with the Serengeti cultural festival.

 Read more about Mwanza City for extra activities to add to your trip to Tanzania.